Photo by Paula Jaume courtesy of Ajuntament de Barcelona (CC BY-NC-ND 4.0)

 3. Deck The Halls: Decorate Your Tree

 While the Christmas tree is still a relatively new tradition in Spain, each year it is becoming more popular.
-The Sagrada Família and Santa Llúcia Christmas markets are bursting with evergreen conifers, and most garden centers outside the city also stock them.
+The Sagrada Família and Santa Llúcia Christmas markets are bursting with evergreen trees, and most garden centers outside the city also stock them.
 If you don’t fancy a floor full of pine needles, visit Plantasymas in Sarrià for an artificial tree as good as the real thing.
 In the city center, Christmas lights bring some cheer to the main thoroughfares, as well as building facades on Passeig de Gràcia and Portal de l’Àngel.
-This year, the city's most magnificent boulevard, Passeig de Gràcia, celebrates its bicentenary, and to mark the occasion the centerpiece is a replica of the star on top of the spire of the Virgin Mary at the Sagrada Família.
+You can catch them lit up in all their glory from November 28th to January 6th, Sunday through Thursday at 17:30-1:00 and on December 31st, January 5th and Fridays and Saturdays 17:30-2:00.

 You can buy a caga tió at most Christmas markets in Catalunya.
 Photo by Vicente Zambrano González courtesy of Ajuntament de Barcelona (CC BY-NC-ND 4.0).